 - Approximately 300 grams of Sucuk Turkish sausages (remove outer skin / casing and slice diagonally) – see note above re: alternatives to sucuk

 - 1 large red onion (finely sliced)

-- 1 yellow pepper (finely sliced)
+- 1 yellow pepper or red or green (finely sliced)

 - 1 heaped tbsp tomato purée

 - Fresh chopped parsley (to garnish)